abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 ### How can we define the measurement on multiple systems?

 If we consider multiple systems together as a single system, then the measurement of multiple systems is similar to the measurement of a single system, the difference is that here we are measuring the classical state of a joint system.
-The classical states set of the joint system will be a cartesian product set.
+The classical states set of the joint system will be the cartesian product set.
 Before the action of measurement the joint system will be in some probabilitic state.
 As soon as we measure it, the system will collapse into some classical state.(we know that the action of measurement itself is an operation applied on a probability vector.
 We will learn more about the operations in the next section).

 $$ |\psi\rangle = \frac{1}{2}|00\rangle + \frac{1}{2}|11\rangle$$